Kvinna i solljus efter microneedling, illustrerar frågan om man kan sola efter behandling med dermaroller eller dermapen.

 Day 3–7: be extra cautious

-During the first week, the skin may still be more reactive.
-If you are going to be outdoors: prioritize shade and use sunscreen when the skin feels calm.
+During the first week, the skin can still be more reactive.
+If you are going to be outdoors: prioritize shade and use sun protection when the skin feels calm.

-For deeper needle depth, it may be smart to be extra cautious for 1–2 weeks, especially if you are prone to pigmentation spots or are treating areas with uneven skin tone.
+For deeper needle penetration, it might be wise to be extra cautious for 1–2 weeks, especially if you are prone to pigmentation spots or treating areas with uneven skin tone.

-How quickly the skin recovers is affected by factors such as needle depth and treatment intensity.
-For a safe setup at home, you can read: what needle depth is safe for home use.
+How quickly the skin recovers is influenced by factors such as needle depth and treatment intensity.
+For a safe home setup, you can read: which needle depth is safe for home use.

-When can you start using SPF after microneedling?
+When can you start with SPF after microneedling?

-• First 24 hours: keep the routine simple.
-Mild hydration and let the skin rest.
+• First day: keep the routine simple.
+Mild moisturizing and let the skin rest.

-• After 48 hours: for most, this is a safe benchmark for SPF during the day, especially if you are going to be outside.
+• After 48 hours: for most, this is a safe benchmark for SPF during the day, especially if you will be outside.

-Choose a sunscreen you usually tolerate and avoid unnecessarily "strong" or perfumed options if you are sensitive.
+Choose a sunscreen you usually tolerate and avoid unnecessarily “strong” or scented options if you are sensitive.
 If the skin stings or becomes more red – pause and give the skin more time.

-What can happen if you tan too early?
+What can happen if you sunbathe too early?

 Exposing the skin to UV before it has recovered can increase the risk of:

-• Hyperpigmentation (dark spots), especially if you have a tendency for pigmentation/melasma
+• Hyperpigmentation (dark spots), especially if predisposed to pigmentation/melasma

 • Longer healing time and more tightness